Description

 Which means for our asset as example:

-• Looking at the historical 30 days volatility of 28.8% in the last 5 years of Global X Robotics & Artificial Intelligence ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (20.9%)
+• The 30 days standard deviation over 5 years of Global X Robotics & Artificial Intelligence ETF is 28.9%, which is higher, thus worse compared to the benchmark SPY (21%) in the same period.

-• Looking at historical 30 days volatility in of 27.7% in the period of the last 3 years, we see it is relatively greater, thus worse in comparison to SPY (17.7%).
+• Looking at historical 30 days volatility in of 27% in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (17.4%).

 DownVol: